Molecular Glues

 From Hit Identification to Preclinical Candidate

-Molecular glues represent the next generation of targeted protein degradation, offering superior drug-like properties compared to bifunctional degraders.
-These monovalent small molecules act as chemical adhesives, inducing novel protein, protein interactions between E3 ubiquitin ligases and disease-causing proteins, leading to selective ubiquitination and proteasomal degradation.
+Molecular glues represent the next generation of targeted protein degradation (TPD), offering superior drug-like properties compared to bifunctional degraders.
+These monovalent small molecules act as chemical adhesives, inducing novel protein–protein interactions between E3 ubiquitin ligases and disease-causing targets.
+Through this mechanism, molecular glue drug discovery enables selective ubiquitination and proteasomal degradation, expanding the scope of druggable proteins and enabling next-gen molecular glue therapeutics.

-Molecular glues are characterized by enhanced oral bioavailability, membrane permeability, and blood brain barrier penetration, along with compliance to Lipinski’s Rule of Five due to their lower molecular weight.
-Their simpler synthesis enables clearer structure, activity relationships and improved synthetic tractability.
-Clinical validation of this approach is demonstrated by FDA-approved IMiDs such as lenalidomide and pomalidomide.
-This modality enables access to previously undruggable targets, including transcription factors, scaffolding proteins, and neo-substrates.
+Molecular glues are characterized by enhanced oral bioavailability, improved membrane permeability, and potential blood–brain barrier penetration, while maintaining compliance with Lipinski’s Rule of Five due to their lower molecular weight—a key advantage in molecular glue drug discovery.
+Their simpler chemical synthesis enables clearer structure–activity relationships (SAR) and improved synthetic tractability, supporting efficient molecular glue screening and lead optimization.
+Clinical validation of this targeted protein degradation approach is demonstrated by FDA-approved IMiDs, including lenalidomide and pomalidomide.
+This next-generation molecular glue modality enables access to previously undruggable targets, including transcription factors, scaffolding proteins, and neo-substrates.

 At PI Health Sciences, our Molecular Glues Discovery Platform integrates hit identification technologies, AI-enabled design, and medicinal chemistry expertise to advance programs from early screening through preclinical candidate nomination.
 The platform supports molecular glues for targeted protein degradation with an emphasis on drug-like optimization, translational relevance, and IND-enabling readiness.